 Often overshadowed by the activity of groups like ISIS and Al-Qaeda, Deobandi militancy is nevertheless a devastating force in South Asian life.
 It also draws both material and ideological support from the same religious and quasi-governmental organizations that fuel ISIS/AQ militancy.

-Since then, IFUT has worked as a commissioning organisation, funding projects that document Deobandi/Salafi/Wahhabi (DSW) violence against religious and ethnic minorities and that map the links between these forms of violence and mainstream political, academic and civil society discourses and actors.
+Since then, IFUT has worked as a commissioning organization, funding projects that document Deobandi/Salafi/Wahhabi (WSD) violence against religious and ethnic minorities and that map the links between these forms of violence and mainstream political, academic and civil society discourses and actors.

 IFUT is a 501 (c) (3) registered organization.
 As a non-profit organization, it mainly operates on a digital platform connecting to its audience mainly through blogs and social media platforms.